Review

 People who simply want to explore their city in a way that feels new again

-Scott described it as a kind of freedom I didn’t expect to find later in life—and I get it.
+Scott described it as a kind of freedom he didn’t expect to find later in life—and I get it.
 A Surron can feel like a shortcut back to the part of riding that’s pure fun: quick sessions, random detours, meeting up with friends, and turning normal streets into a playground (responsibly, of course).

 The secret sauce: structure (without killing the fun)